In collaboration with Kenichi Okada

 ANT APPARATUS, 2008

-The ant apparatus allows you to feel like an ant by magnifying your vision 50x through microscope antennas in your hand.
-You can perceive all the tiny cracks and details of a surface through this.
-It allows you to 'see' through your hands and to dive into a secret and hidden world.
+The ant apparatus allows you to feel like an ant by magnifying your vision 50x through microscope antennas.
+It allows you to 'see' with your hands and to dive into a secret and hidden world.

 BIRD DEVICE, 2008

 The bird device, which uses a GPS system and vibrates when you're oriented in a certain direction, say towards an ice cream shop, home, or your pet.
-It approximates birds' detection of geomagnetic fields to find their way south in the winter and north in the spring.
+It approximates birds' detection of geomagnetic fields to find their way.

 GIRAFFE DEVICE, 2008